Brian-Magnuson/nico/docs/design/name_resolution.md

 let var x: s::MyType = new s::MyType { x: 42 }
 let var y: MyType = new MyType { x: 42 }
 ```
-This also means that named types cannot be compared by their identifiers alone.
+This also means that named types cannot be compared by their names alone.

-A type annotation cannot purely be an identifier; else it would not be possible to use type modifiers such as `&` or `[]` in the type annotation.
+A type annotation cannot purely be a name; else it would not be possible to use type modifiers such as `&` or `[]` in the type annotation.
 A type annotation cannot also the same type objects used by the type checker.
 Type objects should be final; they should not need resolving.

 Since a type annotation cannot be an identifier or a type object, it must be its own class, which can store the identifier and any modifiers.
 The annotation class must then map to a type object, which can then map to an LLVM type.